 A butter mold is the best way to store your cannabutter in your fridge for everyday access.

-Once you have strained your infusion, pour it into our mold and refrigerate to harden it.
+Once you have strained your infusion, pour it into the butter mold and refrigerate to harden it.

 Before you begin infusing, make sure to read up about lecithin, an important staple to any cannabis kitchen.

-Or if your already familiar with lecithin, see our Cannabutter Infusion Recipe
+Or if your already familiar with lecithin, here is our Cannabutter Infusion Recipe